 The day of the Super Bowl came, and his seat could not have been better.
 Right on the fifty-yard line, third row up from field level.
 George’s excitement was building as the kickoff approached, but something was bothering him.
 The seat to his right was empty.
-He looked over to the man on the other side of the seat and said, “Gosh, I can’t believe the best seats in the stadium and there is a no-show at a Super Bowl.”
+He looked over to the man on the other side of that seat and said, “Gosh, I can’t believe it—the best seats in the stadium and there is a no-show at a Super Bowl.”

-What’s the Point?
+What’s the point?

 You may or may not agree with someone who chooses a football game over his wife’s funeral, but that’s not the point.
 For all we know, his wife may have wanted him to go to the game and be happy rather than attend her funeral and be sad.
 One thing is for certain, he followed his passion instinctively and was willing to face the outcome, be it rewards or consequences.

 A Hole in One

 But our amazing DocuSend team did not accept that.
 They relentlessly looked for those holes and found them on a massive scale.
-Not surprisingly, the gaps we found had a common thread: the print-to-mail industry was completely ignoring the needs of small to medium-size businesses and even the low-volume mailing applications of large organizations.
+Not surprisingly, the gaps we found had a common thread: The print-to-mail industry was completely ignoring the needs of small to medium-size businesses and even the low-volume mailing applications of large organizations.